yatharthasharma/MusicManager/README.md

 2. MusicBot - This project connects the whole program with LUIS AI and uses the commands to get the intent.

 More functionality being added as you read this...

+Now everything in detail!

+# Requirements
+1. Visual Studio 2017
+2. Bot Application, Bot Controller, and Bot Dialog .zip files.
+Install the templates by copying the .zip files to your Visual Studio 2017 project templates directory. (follow this link #3 - https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-quickstart)
+3. Bot Emulator (follow this link - https://emulator.botframework.com/)

+# Step-by-step Guide
+1. Download this project.
+2. Import the project in Visual Studio 2017.
+3. Build and run the project with any browser on your system.
+4. Once the programs runs successfully, open bot emulator and navigate to http://localhost:3979/api/messages (ignore the User ID and Password fields).
+5. Start typing in the commands and follow the bot!
+6. If your commands cannot run for some reason, type in 'help' and the bot will return all the commands that it can work with.